|Related Events:||Kanazawa Hyakumangoku Festival|

 |Hours:||9am to 4:30pm|

 Located on the highest point in Kanazawa between the Sai and Asano rivers, Kanazawa Castle was the base of the powerful Maeda clan who ruled over the Kaga domain (most of modern day Ishikawa Prefecture) for 13 generations and almost 300 years.

-The castle is wheelchair accessible except for the yagura (towers) at each end which can be reached via perilously steep stairs.
+The castle is wheelchair accessible with modern elevators (there are some modern allowances) except for the yagura (towers) at each end which can be reached via perilously steep stairs.